Dr. Poonam Dev

 Learn More about Dr. Timothy Glander

 A former high school English teacher in New York City, Dr. Glander spent an early part of his career with the Professional Examination Service, developing licensure and certification examinations for health-related fields.
 He has also held teaching, research, and administrative positions at Marist College, Ithaca College, University of Illinois at U-C, and Rockhurst University.
-He is the author of Origins of Mass Communications Research During the American Cold War: Educational Effects and Contemporary Implications (Mahwah, New Jersey: Lawrence Erlbaum Associates, Inc. Publishers, 2000) and co-editor (with Karen Graves and Christine Shea) of Inexcusable Omissions: Clarence Karier and the Critical Tradition in History of Education Scholarship (New York: Peter Lang Publishers, 2001).
+A graduate of Michigan State University, he holds an M.A. in Philosophy of Education from Teachers College/Columbia University and a Ph.D. in History of Education/Educational Policy Analysis from the University of Illinois at Urbana-Champaign.
+And he is the author of Origins of Mass Communications Research During the American Cold War: Educational Effects and Contemporary Implications (Mahwah, New Jersey: Lawrence Erlbaum Associates, Inc. Publishers, 2000) and co-editor (with Karen Graves and Christine Shea) of Inexcusable Omissions: Clarence Karier and the Critical Tradition in History of Education Scholarship (New York: Peter Lang Publishers, 2001).
 His articles and reviews have appeared in Educational Studies, Educational Theory, Educational Change, History of Education Quarterly and other journals.

 Dr. Rachel Bailey Jones